Regardless of kitchen supplier, it’s well worth taking some time preparing before buying a new kitchen.

 - Prioritise your wants and needs, it is vital to ensure that the important elements are in place.

-Invariably, there will be some some ideas that might not be prudent to pursue.
-Perhaps they will be too costly, complicated, or time consuming to implement.
+Invariably, there will be some ideas that might not be prudent to pursue.
+Perhaps they will be too costly, complicated, or time-consuming to implement.

 7 – Choosing your kitchen supplier

-How do you chose your supplier?
-An initial search on the web, and then perhaps a tour of showrooms from your short list?
+How do you choose your supplier?
+An initial search on the web, and then perhaps a tour of showrooms from your shortlist?
 Maybe, you’ll know someone who can recommend a particular kitchen company.